Lunaticsatoshi/Python-Chat-App/README.md

 # Python-Chat-App
-A chat app made using Python, socket Programming and Flask
+A crappy chat app made using Python, socket Programming and Flask Seriously why did I even put it on Github 😕